Debasement of Currency

 As banks and governments have expanded the monetary base at an unprecedented pace during peace times, asset prices have often risen faster than consumer prices, a phenomenon not captured by traditional inflation metrics.

-Re-establishing debasement helps clarify this distinction: debasement tracks the dilution of money’s value through excessive creation, regardless of whether it immediately manifests as higher consumer prices.
-This distinction is crucial for understanding long-term changes in asset values and for accurately measuring the true loss of purchasing power over time.
+Re-establishing debasement helps clarify this distinction: debasement tracks the dilution of money's value through excessive creation, regardless of whether it immediately manifests as higher consumer prices.
+This difference is crucial for understanding long-term changes in asset values and for accurately measuring the true loss of purchasing power over time.

 The Debasement Index (DI)